Cherrycake

 Creating an Item class

-Items always come from a database table, so let's imagine we have a database of movies and we want to define an Item to work with the movies that are stored in our database, in a table called movies with the following fields:
+Items always come from a database table, so let's imagine we have a database of movies and we want to define an to work with the movies that are stored in our database, in a table called movies with the following fields:

 Field name